Benefits of Getting the Vaccine

 Can anyone get the vaccine?

 The vaccine is available to anyone who is interested and medically able.
-If you would like a vaccine, you will be able to get one according to your appropriate vaccine eligibility phase.
-Information collected, such as name, date of birth, race and ethnicity, and contact information, is only used for health purposes.
+Information collected, such as name, date of birth, race, and ethnicity, and contact information, is only used for health purposes.
 You do not need to be a U.S. citizen, and you will not need to provide any form of identification or documentation to get a COVID-19 vaccine in Colorado.